PhotonVision/photonvision-docs/source/docs/troubleshooting/unix-commands.rst

 Useful Unix Commands
 ====================

-This document provides a list of useful Unix commands for troubleshooting.

 SSH
 ---

-SSH (Secure Shell) is used to securely connect to remote systems.
-In our case we want to SSH from the host machine (device on the same network as your coprocessor) to your coprocessor / remote device.
+SSH (Secure Shell) is used to securely connect from a local to a remote system (ex. from a laptop to a coprocessor).

-.. note:: Unlike the others on this page, this command is not Unix specific and can be done on Windows and MacOS from their respective terminals.
+.. note:: Unlike the other commands on this page, ssh is not Unix specific and can be done on Windows and MacOS from their respective terminals.

 Example: